mateor/mateor.github.io/_posts/2015-02-08-NORA-paper.markdown

 I co-authored a paper last year that was recently presented at the [29th AAAI](http://www.aaai.org/Conferences/AAAI/aaai15.php) (Association for the Advancement of Artificial Intelligence) conference in Austin the weekend of 1/28/15.
- Depending on what I choose to do this year, it may be the only computer sciecce paper I have any part in.
+ Depending on what I choose to do this year, it may be the only computer science paper I have any part in.

 The project was a collaboration with some really great engineers and researchers.
 I was